lucydevdesign/lucydevdesign.github.io/content/posts/firstpost.md

 section of this website fully functional!

- after struggling with my ADHD not being able to get anything done for such a long time, it is such a relief to actually be able to say I've acomplished a nice milestone in my tech endeavours thanks to the power of caffeine!
+ after struggling with my ADHD not being able to get anything done for such a long time, it is such a relief to actually be able to say I've accomplished a nice milestone in my tech endeavours thanks to the power of caffeine!

  if you have access to ADHD medicine it is obviously a much better option.
 But